recyclable · reusable · rewarding · minneapolis

 order → eat → reuse → bring back

-to a tandoco container.
+the life of a tandoco container.

 1